These are the recommended assignment settings for assessments (e.g. Examinations) that are to be submitted during a Formal Assessment Period.

 See Online Exam Guidelines for guidance on settings for other Myplace activities that may be used for examination activities.

-A cut-off date should be specified, as you can see in greenmay be specified to allow a sufficient window to accommodate late submissions.
+A cut-off date may be specified to allow a sufficient window to accommodate late submissions.

-In this example, the dates in orange show a deadline of the 20th and a cut-off date of the 25th, providing all students with a five day grace period.
-This may be shorter for time-limited examinations.As detailed below, it is recommended that automatic late submission penalties are disabled. .
+In this example, the dates in orange show a deadline of the 20th and a cut-off date of the 25th.
 This allows a 5 day window to allow for late submission.

-It is recommended that take home assignments during the formal assessment period are not covered by the University Assessment and Feedback policy settings Myplace.
+It is recommended that assignments during the formal assessment period are not covered by the University Assessment and Feedback policy settings Myplace.

 It is recommended that Extensions Request may still be handled in Myplace - this is the default setting and you don't need to do anything.